GSS-CRD/android-openssl-qt/README.md

 Building Qt mobile Apps for Android there's a problem if App should run on Android 7+, because Google removed openssl.
 You must build openssl .so libs by yourself

-There's a documentation from Qt HowTo add openssl: http://doc.qt.io/qt-5/opensslsupport.html
+There's a documentation from Qt How To add openssl: http://doc.qt.io/qt-5/opensslsupport.html

 Unfortunately this fails on MacOS with error